Glenn Miller: Early life and career

 The son of Mattie Lou (née Cavender) Miller and Lewis Elmer Miller, Alton Glen Miller was born in Clarinda, Iowa.
-He added the second n to "Glenn" during high school.
-Like his father (Lewis Elmer) and his siblings (Elmer Deane, John Herbert and Emma Irene), Miller went by his middle name, Glenn.
-As Dennis Spragg of the Glenn Miller Archives confirms, "Miller's use of his first name, Alton was necessary for legal and military purposes, which is logically why it shows up in formal documents such as his military documents, driver’s licenses, tax returns, etc." He is listed as Alton G. Miller in the Army Air Forces section of the Tablets of the Missing in Cambridge American Cemetery and Memorial in Cambridge, England.
+He added a second n to Glen during high school.
+Like his father (Lewis Elmer) and his siblings (Elmer Deane, John Herbert and Emma Irene), Miller went by his middle name.
+As Dennis Spragg of the Glenn Miller Archives confirms, "Miller's use of his first name, Alton, was necessary for legal and military purposes, which is logically why it shows up in formal documents such as his military documents, driver’s licenses, tax returns, etc." He is listed as Alton G. Miller in the Army Air Forces section of the Tablets of the Missing in Cambridge American Cemetery and Memorial in Cambridge, England.
 His name is engraved as Major Alton Glenn Miller, US Army (Air Corps) on his Government-issued (G.I.) memorial headstone in Memorial Section H at Arlington National Cemetery in Arlington, Virginia.
 His last military unit has a memorial tree in section 13 on Wilson Drive.
 The American Holly was dedicated on December 15, 1994, the 50th anniversary of Miller's death, for the veterans of the Major Glenn Miller Army Air Forces Orchestra.

 He attended grade school in North Platte in western Nebraska.
 In 1915, his family moved to Grant City, Missouri.
 Around this time, he had made enough money from milking cows to buy his first trombone and played in the town orchestra.
 He played cornet and mandolin, but he switched to trombone by 1916.

 In 1918, Miller and his family moved to Fort Morgan, Colorado, where he went to Fort Morgan High School.
 In the fall of 1919, he joined the F.M.H.S.
 Maroons, the high school football team that won the Northern Colorado American Football Conference in 1920.
 He was named Best Left End in Colorado in 1921.
 For two years, Miller was one of the editors of his own high school yearbook, "Memories".
-In each of the yearbooks he edited, his name was spelled both Glen with one n, and Glenn with a double n.
+In each of the yearbooks he edited, his name was spelled both Glen with one n, and Glenn with a double "n".